-Disclaimer: I only decided to do a write-up late on Sunday, so this is more a rough account of my, personal, evening rather than a ‘proper’ music review – I am sorry in advance for any mistakes!
-If you spot any, or would like to chime in, have pictures etc., drop me a line on the contact form! x
+Disclaimer: I only decided to do a write-up late on Sunday, so this is more a rough account of MY evening rather than a proper music review – I am sorry in advance for any mistakes!
+If you spot any, or would like to chime in, have pictures etc., drop me a line on the contact form!

-I should probably mention I am here at the behest of London-based Folk-Metallers ISARNOS, whose regular violinist, Madlena, can’t make it today.
+I should probably mention I am here at the behest of London-based Folk-Metallers ISARNOS, whose regular violinist, Madlena, can’t make it today, due to being in Russia (how cool!).
 They are doing a five-song set in the main support slot before KING LEVIATHAN.
 Due to my Sunday and Monday being full, I have had three days to get all the songs down, so unsurprisingly I’m pretty nervous and studying the sheet music up till the last available minute.
 That said, it’s an easy atmosphere to enjoy and I can’t get too worried with all the friendly faces around.

 Also shredding tonight are (in rough order):

-(Sadly, WITH A VENGEANCE had to pull out, but I haven’t heard what happened yet.)
+(Sadly, WITH A VENGEANCE had to cancel, but I haven’t heard what happened yet.)

 I spy old friends ATORC first, and natter to each one of the band over the course of the night, saving elegant violinist “Huldra” (stage name), whom I haven’t yet met and sadly didn’t get to speak to.